 Open on the second Sunday of the month

-Ask a Roman where the Ponte Fabricio is and you’ll probably get a blank look but ask for “Il ponte dei Quattro Capi” (Four Heads Bridge..) and you’ll probably be given detailed directions ..well…almost!
+Ask a Roman where the Ponte Fabricio (aka Pons Fabricius) is and you’ll probably get a blank look but ask for “Il Ponte dei Quattro Capi” (Four Heads Bridge..) and you’ll probably be given detailed directions ..well…almost!

 When Felice Peretti first occupied his Papal throne in 1585 with the name of Sixtus V, he governed the Church for five years and, in as many years, he built five roads, five fountains, five bridges and at the time of his death left five million in the Vatican’s coffers.
 Perhaps 5 was his lucky number!!

-Once the work had been completed the Pontiff congratulated them on their excellent work but because of their deplorable unchristian behaviour hardly befitting their station in life, he had them be-headed on the very bridge…nice chap!
+Once the work had been completed the Pontiff congratulated them on their excellent work but because of their deplorable unchristian behavior hardly befitting their station in life, he had them beheaded on the very bridge…nice chap!

-Since the Pope obviously had a sense for justice, recognizing the fact that the four had after all done a very good job he had a statue sculptured in their honour.
-The twist to the story is that since the four had spent their time quarrelling, they were to be chiselled out of the same stone, together, in united eternity!
+Since the Pope obviously had a sense for justice, recognizing the fact that the four had after all done a very good job he had a statue sculptured in their honor.
+The twist to the story is that since the four had spent their time quarreling, they were to be chiseled out of the same stone, together, in united eternity!